oracle-nace-dsai/brooklyn-market-value/README.md

 11 deploy model as described in blog post

-12 test model per blog
+12 test deployed model per blog

 13 import f100.sql into APEX...how?